The 'passion for Africa' of retiring great Federer

 The Roger Federer Foundation, formed in 2003, conducts programmes in six countries in southern Africa - Lesotho, Namibia, Malawi, South Africa, Zambia, Zimbabwe - and has previously funded projects in Ethiopia.

-The Match for Africa in Cape Town two years ago raised around $3.5m, which helped support education for children in rural South Africa.
+The Match for Africa in Cape Town raised around $3.5m, which helped support education for children in rural South Africa.

 "Lynette was from the east of Johannesburg, a town called Kempton Park.
 Even though she married someone from Europe, we tend to think Roger Federer is very much ours," Davidson added.